-Study book with pair of glassesMost courses with the OU suggest you need around 8 to 10 hours study time per week, which is easily achievable.
+Study book with a pair of glassesMost courses with the OU suggests you need around 8 to 10 hours study time per week, which is easily achievable.
 The problem is for some courses this can be way off the mark, if a subject is completely new to you then you can triple the time required, also the OU can get it wrong.
-My last module was not one of my favorite, I think it’s fair to say it wasn’t well received by many of the other students; I was easily putting 30 hours a week in to it and still struggling.
+My last module was not one of my favorites, I think it’s fair to say it wasn’t well received by many of the other students; I was easily putting 30 hours a week into it and still struggling.
 As you can imagine that didn’t leave much time for anything else.
-My study doesn’t stop there though, on top of the OU study I also have to delve in to other books and study material.
+My study doesn’t stop there though, on top of the OU study I also have to delve into other books and study material.

 What kind of lifestyle do you want?

 What do you want from your new career apart from money?
 This is something you really shouldn’t overlook.
 This will mean different things to different people, so let me tell you what I wanted from my career.
 One of the biggest things was to have more flexibility with my hours when summer comes around and it is nice out on a Friday afternoon, I want to be able to knock off early and go to the pub, or take an extended lunch and go for a nice long walk with the dog.Surfer on the beach On the flip side I want to be able to put extra hours in to get a project completed, especially if I need a particular day off and need to make up the time elsewhere.

 If you want a lavish lifestyle then money will be a factor, so again you will need to pick a career appropriate to fund a lavish lifestyle.
 You may want to emigrate, it is certainly something I would consider given the opportunity, so it is important you choose a career that is in demand in that country, most government websites will have that information.